Browser Plugin Installation

 will appear to the right of the list.
 Use the slider bar to move up and down the list.
 Use the horizontal slider bar at the bottom of the list to move across fields.

-To hide the item details form and maximize the space available to display item fields, click on the "Hide Details" button in the lower right of the screen,
+To hide the Item Details panel and maximize the space available to display item fields, click on the Hide Details and Show Details buttons in the lower right of the window, see image below.

 To find an item, click inside the Search field in the toolbar and begin typing.
 Each time you type a character, the tree or list of items will reduce

 to include only items containing the search string.
-For example if you type "car", items such
+For example if you type car, items such

-as "Mastercard" and "Car Registration" will appear in the list.
+as Mastercard and Car Registration will appear in the list.
 Clicking on the Escape key will clear

 the search field and display all items.